Braising Meats. Tips, Techniques and a Great Recipe

 Having said this, many people are surprised that the worst cuts of meat for braising are actually the most expensive and tender ones.

 Cuts such as the rib, loin & tenderloin are very poor choices for braising.
+Why?

 What is the best “recipe”?

-There are so many recipes used in braising that we could go on forever, with recipes that even use wine, beer, sake, cider, tomato puree and fruit juices such as pineapple and cherry.
+There are so many recipes used in braising that we could go on forever, with recipes that even use wine, beer, sake, cider, tomato puree, and fruit juices such as pineapple and cherry.
+They’re all excellent in their own right.

 Today, we’d like to share with you a braised beef recipe that’s one of our favorites.